 Please note: no glass is permitted.

-There is one licensed venue on Abbeystowe – the Stag Inn (on the southern end of the festival site near the markets).
+There are two licensed venues on Abbeystowe – the Stag Inn, which is located on the southern end of the festival site near the markets, and the Viking-themed Heorot Hall, located at the northern end of the festival site.
 Here you can purchase beer, mead, cider and wine as well as non-alcoholic drinks.
-The Stag Inn will serve alcohol from 10.00am on Saturday and Sunday.
+The Stag Inn and Heorot Hall will serve alcohol from 10.00am on Saturday and Sunday.

 Where can people smoke?

 Patrons can only smoke in the designated outdoor smoking areas (DOSA) specifically set up on the field.
 They will be noted on the Festival map.

 Patrons interested in joining a group are welcome to talk to the group at the event.

 Outside the event, you can read up on the groups attending the Festival, or look them up at Queensland Living History Federation and Australian Living History Federation’s website.

 No, these tournaments are only open to the re-enactment groups participating at the Festival.
 However, for a small fee you can try your hand at archery.
 Other activities, such as the Best Costume competition and Turkish Sheep Race will be available to participate in upon registration at the information desk.

 Photography is permitted for personal use only as per our terms and conditions.
 Scope or long zoom lenses are not permitted.